Garganelli pasta from Romagna.

 When homemade, the egg pasta dough for garganelli sometimes contains nutmeg and Parmesan as well.
 After being rolled out, it is cut into small squares, about 3-5cms in diameter.
 These squares are rolled around a stick called a ‘bastancino’.
 Then the stick with the pasta is rolled over a garganelli board or comb, also called a pettine (which means comb in Italian).
 This is traditionally a wooden frame with a ridged central part.
 Some people also use an gnocchi board.
 You can see how garganelli pasta is made in this video from Pasta Grannies.

-The first recipe I have posted for garganelli pasta is called ‘alla zingara’.
+The first recipe I have posted for garganelli is called ‘alla zingara’ (see link below).
 It’s different to the version shown in the video.
-This is a creamier and more colourful recipe with pancetta and vegetables that tastes absolutely wonderful.
+Mine is a creamier and more colourful recipe with pancetta and vegetables that tastes absolutely wonderful.
 Do check it out.
 I’ll be posting more garganelli recipes soon!